zaorusstudios/Email-SMTP-Service/README.md

 # UNREAL ENGINE Email SMTP Service

-UE SMTP SERVER is a PHP-based SMTP server designed to integrate with Unreal Engine, allowing developers to send emails seamlessly through various SMTP providers.
+Email SMTP Service is a PHP-based SMTP server designed to integrate with Unreal Engine, allowing developers to send emails seamlessly through various SMTP providers.
 This tool supports HTML and plain-text emails and includes a simple configuration for connecting to popular email services.

 [Watch this video](https://www.youtube.com/watch?v=CA4Fh9u37T0)